manticoresoftware/manticoresearch/manual/Searching/Options.md

 Accepted values range from `500` to `15500`.
 Values outside this range will be clamped.

-When this option is set to `0`, it enables a legacy algorithm that ensures exact counts.
-This algorithm collects `{group; value}` pairs, sorts them, and periodically eliminates duplicates.
-The result is precise counts within a plain index.
+When this option is set to `0`, it enables an algorithm that ensures exact counts.
+This algorithm collects `{group, value}` pairs, sorts them, and periodically eliminates duplicates.
+The result is precise counts within a plain table.
 However, this approach is not suitable for high-cardinality datasets due to its high memory consumption and slow query execution.

 When `distinct_precision_threshold` is set to a value greater than `0`, Manticore employs a different algorithm.
 It loads counts into a hash table and returns the size of the table.
 If the hash table becomes too large, its contents are moved into a `HyperLogLog` data structure.
 At this point, the counts become approximate because HyperLogLog is a probabilistic algorithm.
 This approach maintains a fixed maximum memory usage per group, but there is a tradeoff in count accuracy.